SPARCS -- combining radiation hydrodynamics with non-equilibrium metal chemistry in the SWIFT astrophysical code: Introduction

 In this paper, we present and test the \swifter{}\footnote{\swifter{} is an acronym for ``{\bf S}moothed {\bf P}article hydrodynamics {\bf A}strophysical method with {\bf R}adiation and non-equilibrium metal {\bf C}hemistry in \swift{}''.} method, which combines a modified \M\ radiative transfer scheme (\swiftrt{}; \citealt{Chan21SPHM1RT}) with the \chimes\ non-equilibrium thermo-chemistry solver \citep{Rich14CHIMESI, Rich14CHIMESII}, implemented in the \swift{} cosmological hydrodynamics code \citep{Scha18SWIFTascl,Scha23SWIFT}.
 The combination of \swiftrt{} and \chimes{} allows non-equilibrium thermo-chemistry coupling with radiation on the fly.
 We can also apply the reduced speed of light approximation to accelerate the radiative transfer calculations.
 In this new implementation, \chimes{} solves self-consistently for the evolution of the radiation field.

 As an example application of \swifter{}, we create mock observation images from a simulation snapshot.
-Hydrogen recombination lines are computed by evaluating the level population of \ion{H}{I} with the \YKcode{} code described elsewhere (Liu et al. in prep.).
+Hydrogen recombination lines are computed by evaluating the level population of \ion{H}{I} with the \YKcode{} code \citep{Liu25Hylight}.
 Hydrogen levels are combined with the ionisation states of other ions to create the mock images using \radmc{} \citep{Dullemond12}, a diagnostic Monte Carlo radiative transfer code that accounts for continuum radiative transfer in dusty media, gas line transfer, and gas continuum transfer.
 Our main motivation for developing \swifter{} is to enable simulations of the interstellar medium ({\sc ism}) of star-forming regions and the circumgalactic medium ({\sc cgm}), incorporating on-the-fly calculations of non-equilibrium thermo-chemistry interactions, along with synthetic observations with detailed emission lines, spectra, and \ifu{} data.

 This paper is organised as follows.
 In \S\ref{sec:methods}, we introduce the concept, physics, and methodology of \swifter{}.
 In \S\ref{sec:verification}, we validate our multi-frequency radiative transfer with non-equilibrium thermo-chemistry through standard test problems.
 As an illustration of \swifter{}, we simulate in \S\ref{sec:application} an ionization front propagating through a turbulent interstellar medium with solar metallicity, and demonstrate how the ionization fraction of some ions can be up to an order of magnitude higher due to non-equilibrium effects.
 In \S\ref{sec:radmc3d}, we apply \YKcode{} and \radmc{} to generate synthetic images of this simulation in different nebular lines.
 Finally, we assess the parallelization performance of the code in \S\ref{sec:timing}.
 We summarize and discuss promising future directions for code development, and of applications of \swifter{}, in \S\ref{sec:conclusion}.